-Currently, the best all-around CPU for most Lightroom Classic tasks is the AMD Ryzen 9 3900X.
-Especially for tasks like exporting images, this CPU is significantly faster than any processor available from Intel.
+Currently, the best all-around CPUs for most Lightroom Classic tasks the AMD Ryzen series - including the 3800X, 3900X, and 3950X depending on your budget.
+Especially for tasks like exporting images, these CPU are significantly faster than any processor available from Intel.

 Do more cores make Lightroom Classic faster?

 With the launch of Lightroom Classic CC, Adobe made great strides in being able to effectively utilize higher core count CPUs.
 However, having a high number of cores (more than ~8) typically only helps with a few tasks like exporting and generating previews.
 In most cases, the CPU frequency and underlying architecture makes a bigger impact than the raw number of cores.

 Does Lightroom Classic work better with Intel or AMD CPUs?